-- Reprogramming funds that return from closed projects (or from projects where scope changes reduce the budget) to other projects where they can be spent. - Delays in project delivery timelines that prevent projects from advertising in the fiscal year originally intended.
+- Reprogramming funds that return from closed projects (or from projects where scope changes reduce the budget) to other projects where they can be spent. - Delays in project delivery timelines that prevent projects from advertising in the fiscal year originally intended. - Projects that are cancelled for political, practical, or economic reasons.

 There are several methods we are using to combat these challenges.
 The first is overprogramming, which means that we have started planning for more projects than we have budget for.
 Experience has taught us that there will always be some projects that ultimately get cancelled and others that return part of their budget, so the only way to have all of our funds obligated at the end of the year is to plan for these occurrences.
-In the event that we run out of HSIP funds to obligate (which has not happened to date), we have the option to delay advertisement to the following fiscal year or use some state funds as a temporary bridge across the fiscal year boundary.
+In the event that we run out of HSIP funds to obligate (which has not happened to date), we have the option to delay advertisement to the following fiscal year or use some state funds as a temporary bridge across the fiscal year boundary